 A quick google search landed me tons of pics of ladies using Brazilian wool hair yarn as their braiding hair for braids and twists!
 Not only did it look nice, I couldn’t tell the difference between that and typical braiding hair!
 I ordered some and y’all, my hair life has NEVER been the same 🙌🏾

 What’s great about this yarn is it’s acrylic.
 Whatever dye used doesn’t cause me any scalp irritation or contact dermatitis.
 It’s super lightweight too so I’m able to do a variety of lengths with no worries about tension and pulling.
 Annnnnd it comes in lots of fun colors!!

 I ended up trying out a red hue that I thoroughly enjoyed.
 I’ve always wanted to color my actual hair, but I don’t want to deal with any potential damage so this is a safe way to avoid all that.
+Most recently I installed coffee colored twists and that looked really cool and natural.
 In the future I plan to try more colors and styles with the hair.
 There’s so many options and I’m a kid in a candy store since I found something that FINALLY works as a protective style.